CPR and Basic Life Support (BLS)

 Format: This is an instructor led course, limited offerings.

-Audience: For health system employees who need CPR certification to meet job, regulatory or other requirements.
+Audience: For UC Davis Health employees who need CPR certification to meet job, regulatory or other requirements.

 Certificate: Upon successful completion of written exam and skills demonstration, health system employees training records in UC Learning Center will be updated to reflect current CPR certification.